chainpoint/chainpoint-js/README.md

 `hash` : A copy of the hash that was originally submitted that will be embedded in a future proof.
 This allows for easier correlation between hashes submitted and the Hash ID handle needed to retrieve a proof.

-`hashIdNode` : The Version 1 UUID that can be used to retrieve the proof for a submitted hash from the `/proofs/:id` endpoint of the Node it was submitted to.
+`ProofId` : The Version 1 UUID that can be used to retrieve the proof for a submitted hash from the `/proofs/:id` endpoint of the Gateway it was submitted to.

 `path` : The path of the file represented by this object.